opeyemi24/dare.io-pbl/Project 6.md

   ![Capture 1](https://user-images.githubusercontent.com/92916632/146450850-e39d758c-f0b7-472e-bb53-8b9197fe6ce8.PNG)

-  2. Created 3 volumes in the same availability zone as my webserver EC2, each of 10G
+  2. Created 3 volumes in the same availability zone as my database server EC2, each of 10G

-  3. Attached the 3 volumes one by one to my webserver EC2 instance
+  3. Attached the 3 volumes one by one to my database server EC2 instance

   4. To confirm that the newly created devices have been attached, i ran the command : lsblk